bsord/SensorTrack/README.md

 # SensorTrack
 Git Clone

-npm install
+NPM install

-npm start app.js or use pm2 to manage as a service.
+./bin/www to start

 Need to figure out how to start with 'node app.js' vs npm start app.js